THE SECRET SAUCE FOR PLAYING BETTER TENNIS

 Take the warm-up as an example.
 It's easy to arrive at practice and begin your warm-up slightly unfocused.
-You've warmed up a thousand times before and you probably think you don't need to focus much anyway, you think the warm-up can be performed in automatic mode.
+You've warmed up a thousand times before, and you probably don't need to focus much anyway; you think the warm-up can be performed in automatic mode.

 But you're wrong.

-It's also important to focus any time you're in the gym, because you'll get more benefits from a focused gym session than an unfocused one.
+It's also important to focus on your time in the gym, as you'll reap more benefits from a focused session than an unfocused one.

-By adding pressure to yourself during practice you're setting the bar higher mentally, and that higher standard will be reflected later in your matches.
+By adding pressure to yourself during practice, you're setting a higher mental standard, and that higher standard will be reflected later in your matches.

 Mirror the Match...

-The secret to any great practice session is to mirror all those things that are present in a match, and introduce them into your practice.
+The secret to any great practice session is to replicate all the elements present in a match and incorporate them into your practice.

 Stress is one of the match ingredients you should also have on your list.
-Stress is present in all the matches you play so let's get used to playing with it and becoming comfortable in a stressful environment
+Stress is present in all the matches you play, so let's get used to playing with it and become comfortable in a stressful environment.

 "You're not here to practice, you're here to win"

 When you play lots of points in practice you'll be forced into making lots of decisions.
-Decision making is another common ingredient in match-play that you should have included on your list.
+Decision-making is another common ingredient in match play that you should include on your list.

 During points you'll have to decide on the best shot selection options under different circumstances.
 Lot's of decisions need to be made during a point so start getting comfortable making them.